Add to your Claude Code skills

 curl -fsSL https://raw.githubusercontent.com/Human-Agent-Society/CORAL/main/install.sh | sh

-Installs coral globally via uv tool install.
-Pin a version with CORAL_VERSION=v0.5.0.
+Installs the latest coral release globally via uv tool install.
+Pin a specific release with CORAL_VERSION=<tag> if you need to.
 See Installation docs for manual install, dev setup, and prerequisites.

 coral init my-task # scaffold a task